 Supplements can help your bones, your muscles, and many other parts of your body.
 What about your heart?
 Research shows that some of them may help lower cholesterol, improve blood pressure, and other things that put you at risk for heart disease.
 It's unclear, though, if they help prevent heart attacks, strokes, and other problems.

 Fiber.
 Found naturally in fruits, grains, vegetables, and legumes, fiber cuts down the amount of cholesterol your body soaks up from food.
 Try to get at least 25 to 30 grams of it every day.
 Men less than age 51 should aim for 38 grams a day.
 It’s best to get your daily dose from your diet, but supplements are another option.
 There's good evidence that blond psyllium husk -- common in fiber supplements -- can lower “bad” LDL cholesterol.
 It can also raise the “good” kind, HDL.
-Other fiber supplements include methylcellulose, wheat dextrin, and calcium polycarbophil..
+Other fiber supplements include methylcellulose, wheat dextrin, and calcium polycarbophil.
 If you take a fiber supplement, increase the amount you take slowly.
 This can help prevent gas and cramping.
 It’s also important to drink enough liquids when you increase your fiber intake.

 Other Supplements That May Offer Benefits

 Coenzyme Q10 (CoQ10).
 Your body naturally makes small amounts of this enzyme, also known as ubiquinone and ubiquinol.
 As a supplement, CoQ10 may help lower blood pressure, either on its own or along with medications.
-Other studies have found that adding it to heart failure drugs may help people feel better day to day.